pcdshub/pcds-ci-helpers/README.md

 Additional test dependencies can be specified via the `CONDA_EXTRAS` variable.
 The package name must be defined using the `CONDA_PACKAGE` variable.

-Additional dependencies not specified at the requirements files above can be passed to the install process via the `PIP_EXTRAS` variable.
+Additional dependencies not specified in the requirements files can be passed to the install process via the `PIP_EXTRAS` variable.

 ``` yaml